-Sites should develop methods for tracking actual versus targeted accrual, including monitoring the expected screening to enrollment ratios and how they change over time.
-Recruitment methods and venues should be assessed on an ongoing basis.
+The site should develop methods for tracking actual versus targeted accrual, including monitoring the expected screening-to-enrollment ratios and how these change over time.
+Recruitment methods and venues should be evaluated on an ongoing basis.
 The usefulness or "yield" of various recruitment sources should also be tracked over time.
 Routine team meetings should be held to identify recruitment sources of participants who screen and enroll and methods for timely evaluation of the usefulness of recruitment methods and venues.
 Discussion points should include the following: